AdobeDocs/analytics.en/help/integrate/c-audience-analytics/c-workflow/use-audience-data-analytics.md

 1. (Optional): You can bring in other dimension items or segments as well, up to 2 can be compared.
 1. Click **[!UICONTROL Build]**.

-   Audiences ID and Name dimensions will automatically appear in the “Top Dimension Items” table, as they are additional profile data for the two segments being compared.
+   Audiences ID and Name dimensions will automatically appear in the "Top Dimension Items" table, as they are additional profile data for the two segments being compared.

    ![](assets/aud-segcompare.png)

 ## Customer Journey (Flow) in Analysis Workspace {#section_FC30E5795C9D4539838E30FE11FAEA6E}

 AAM segment data is passed into Analytics on a hit-by-hit basis, and represents the audience membership for a visitor at that point in time.
-This means, a visitor could fall into one segment (e.g. “Awareness”), then later qualify for a more qualified segment (e.g. “Consideration”).
+This means, a visitor could fall into one segment (e.g. "Awareness"), then later qualify for a more qualified segment (e.g. "Consideration").
 You can use [Flow](https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/flow.html) in Analysis Workspace to visualize the journey a visitor takes between audiences.

 1. Go to **[!UICONTROL Workspace]** and select the **[!UICONTROL Flow]** visualization from the left rail.